 Cost of entertainment and eating out in Kuwait

-Entertainment in Kuwait’s major cities can be limited to indoor experiences such as restaurants, cafés and malls, which may not be wallet-friendly.
+In the heat of summer, entertainment in Kuwait’s major cities tends to be limited to indoor experiences such as restaurants, cafés, and malls.
+Costs are often high, so you'll have to budget carefully to enjoy these experiences, as dining and entertainment costs can add up quickly.
 Still, Kuwait has plenty of restaurants offering diverse cuisine and street food options, which can help reduce your expenses.
+During the cooler months from October to May, beaches, deserts, and archaeological sites become popular spots.

 Cost of education in Kuwait